drashland/drash/README.md

 - [ ] Tagged file and console logging
 - [ ] Documentation and API reference pages (to be located at https://crookse.github.io/projects/deno-drash/)
 - [ ] Provide pathname of resources instead adding imported files in the `resources` config
+- [ ] How To: Grabbing different representations of a resource
+- [ ] CI process